mitch101/Rails-3-Starter-Kit/README.markdown

 template.rb will create an app with the following features:

 * rspec with generators working
-  * this is inside
-* factory_girl with generators working, and loaded in rspec
+* factory_girl with generators working loaded in rspec
 * jquery replacing prototype and included in the default layout
 * haml with generators working, and replacing default layout with a haml layout.
 * postgres configured (optional, with provided password)
 * ruby debug
+  * debug app using "rails s --debug", and add "debugger" in code
 * awesome_print
+  * use "ap" in console
 * annotate-models
+  * show model attributes by running "annotate"
 * a good .gitignore file
 * initalize and commit a git repository
 * clean up of some unused rails files.

+Create a new app by running:

     $ rails new [myapp] -J -T -m /path/to/template.rb

+No additional setup tasks required.

 ## Bonus Setup